Project information

 Its primary goals are to:

-• Enable tribal leaders, providers, and policymakers to use science-based information to formulate mental health policies and programs to reduce suicide
+- Enable tribal leaders, providers, and policymakers to use science-based information to formulate mental health policies and programs to reduce suicide; and

 Our broad strategy for addressing Native American youth suicide prevention involves:

-• Case management and monitoring by caring community-based mental health workers to assess imminent risk and promote linkages to care;
+- Case management and monitoring by caring community-based mental health workers to assess imminent risk and promote linkages to care; and

 Southwest Hub partners include the White Mountain Apache Tribe, San Carlos Apache Tribe, Hualapai Tribe, Navajo Nation, and Cherokee Nation.